 Established in 2019, the Women Building Peace Award is given each year to a woman peacebuilder who has made a significant contribution in her country or region to end violence, and prevent, mitigate and resolve conflict.
-To date, the U.S. Institute of Peace (USIP) has honored four women as award recipients and 28 women from 14 countries as finalists.
-These women have succeeded in building peace in some of the most difficult environments imaginable by forging alliances, resolving grievances, advocating for rights and protecting people from violence.
+To date, the U.S. Institute of Peace (USIP) has honored five women as award laureates and 30 women from 17 countries as finalists.
+These women have succeeded in building peace in some of the most difficult environments imaginable by forging alliances, resolving grievances, educating and keeping people safe from violence.

-USIP will announce the 2024 award finalists in November and the 2024 award recipient in January 2025.
-Follow USIP on social media for these announcements and information on the opening of nominations for the 2025 award.
+Follow USIP on social media for information on the opening of nominations for the 2025 award.

 About the Award

-The Women Building Peace Award reflects the Institute’s comprehensive commitment to gender and peacebuilding and demonstrates the important role women play in peacebuilding efforts.
-The award honors a woman peacebuilder who has made a substantial contribution to the pursuit of peace and security in her community, region, or issue area.
+The Women Building Peace Award reflects the Institute’s commitment women’s empowerment and peacebuilding.
+The award honors an international woman peacebuilder who has made a substantial contribution to the pursuit of peace and security in her community or region.

 USIP has long been engaged in supporting women peacebuilders in countries affected by conflict including: